-1 2 RI's membership database does not have age data for 44 percent of members.
-However, based on the most recent demographic survey in 2015, which provided 3 a statistically significant geographic representation of demographics, it is 4 estimated that more than 36 percent of Rotarians are age 65 or older.
-It could be 5 expected that a material proportion of Rotary's 1.2 million members would be 6 eligible for exemption.
-7 8 A reduction in per capita di ues for Rotarians 65 years o f age or older, who have 9 been members of one or me ore clubs for at least 30 year rs would not be expected to 10 umber of Rotarians in this a 11 d to average approximately 12 • • cost of the Rotary experien ice, up to a maximum of 10 13 percent.
-14 15 Additionally, there would b 16 mber of years of membersh up, and technology 17 expenses to enhance databa ase and billing systems.
-18 The DI Dularya negatine e he langed budget A decrease in non conito duos viculd 19 The RI Bylaws require a balanced budget.
-A decrease in per capita dues would have an impact on operations and services provided by RI that cannot be 20 21 determined at this time. ins and services provided by Ki that cannot be 21 determined at this time.
+1 2 RI's membership database 3 However, based on the most recent demographic survey in 2015, which provided a statistically significant geographic representation of demographics, it is 4 estimated that more than 36 percent of Rotarians are age 65 or older.
+It could be 5 expected that a material pr 6 eligible for exemption. · 7 8 A reduction in per capita d ues for Rotarians 65 years o of age or older, who have 9 been members of one or more clubs for at least 30 years would not be expected to 10 significantly increase the n 11 2015 Rotarian survey, the per capita dues are estimated to average approximately 12 1 to 4 percent of the annual cost of the Rotary experience, up to a maximum of 10 13 percent.
+14 15 Additionally, there would be an increase in administrative expenses to maintain 16 age information and the number of years of membership, and technology 17 expenses to enhance database and billing systems.
+18 minth: .' ll ll l.
+Al ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' 19 The RI Bylaws require a balanced budget.
+A decrease in per capita dues would 20 21 have an impact on operations and services provided by RI that cannot be determined at this time.
+21 determined at this time.
 VOTE TOTALS yes yes • no RESULT \square Adopted □Referred to Board \square Postponed \square Adopted as Amended □Rejected □Withdrawn NOTES